 Once Kurita was spotted by the submarines and had not received any reports that the Northern Force was detected, he knew Halsey’s carriers were going to destroy him.
 On the morning of 24 October, when Kurita was in the Sibuyan Sea short of the San Bernardino Strait, Halsey’s fighters and dive bombers attacked.
 All day, wave after wave of TF 38’s planes bombed and strafed the massive Japanese battleships and heavy cruisers.
 In the late afternoon, the Musashi, one of the two largest battleships on the planet, was sunk after she was hit by 47 torpedoes and 500 lbs bombs.
 With many of his other ships damaged, Kurita turned around, accepting defeat.
 The Americans had “won” the Battle of the Sibuyan Sea.

-Then a miracle happened for the Japanese: one of Halsey’s reconnaissance planes spotted Ozawa’s Northern Force.
+Then a miracle happened for the Japanese: one of Halsey’s reconnaissance planes finally spotted Ozawa’s Northern Force.
 The air attacks immediately stopped.
 To Halsey, the Center Force was defeated and now he got to do what God placed him on this earth to do: sink Jap carriers.
-He made a plan to create TF 34 with TF 38’s accompanying fast North Carolina and Iowa class battleships, but once the matador Ozawa waved his red cape, Bull Halsey charged north with everything he had, including the battleships.
+He made a plan to create TF 34 with TF 38’s accompanying fast North Carolina and Iowa class battleships to cover the San Bernardino Strait, but once the matador Ozawa waved his red cape, Bull Halsey charged north with everything he had, including the battleships.